Current Application Information

 Entry Requirements

-- A B.A. in English Studies from the University of Bonn is suitable if it includes linguistic modules.
+- A B.A. in English Studies from the University of Bonn is suitable if it includes linguistic modules amounting to at least 18 ECTS credits.

-- Other B.A. degrees are accepted if they include at least 36 LP (Credit Points) in relevant linguistic topics, with 18 LP in practical English language courses.
+- Other B.A. degrees are accepted if they include at least 36 credit points (ECTS) in relevant areas1, i.e., a minimum of 18 ECTS in practical English language courses and 18 ECTS in linguistic subjects.

 Important: This program focuses on scientific research in linguistics, not practical applications like translation or language teaching.
 If your B.A. is in these fields, you must demonstrate a strong background in linguistics.